21 May

 Note 2— The volatility in your delivery rate can be measured using one or two standard deviations of the delivery count numbers you’ve been recording.
 Adding this number to the average gives you an optimistic delivery rate, taking it away gives you a pessimistic, and everything in between those boundaries is a probabilistic forecast of your delivery rate.

 This allows forecasts to be made on how many items might be complete in a particular timeframe, or on what date a particular number of items might be complete, or a combination of the two (aka “are we on track”).
-You can also plug your numbers into a Monte Carlo simulation tool, such as this one.
+You can also plug your numbers into a Monte Carlo simulation using Excel or another tool.

 Note 3— If your backlog really is the size in the example above, with all of those items being above the customer commitment line, it would be wise to think about how you can reduce this number.
 The more items and further out in time you want to forecast, the greater uncertainty and risk there is, so any estimation methodology is going to fall short.